aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-text/add-tooltip-to-text/_index.md

 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void AddTooltipToSearchedText()
 {
-    // The path to the documents directory. var dataDir = RunExamples.GetDataDir_AsposePdf_Text();
+    // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf_Text();
     var outputFilePath = dataDir + "Tooltip_out.pdf";

-    // Create sample document with text
+    // Create the document
     using (var document = new Aspose.Pdf.Document())
     {
         document.Pages.Add().Paragraphs.Add(new Aspose.Pdf.Text.TextFragment("Move the mouse cursor here to display a tooltip"));
         document.Pages[1].Paragraphs.Add(new Aspose.Pdf.Text.TextFragment("Move the mouse cursor here to display a very long tooltip"));
+        // Save document
         document.Save(outputFilePath);
     }
-    // Open document with text
+    // Open document
     using (var document = new Aspose.Pdf.Document(outputFilePath))
     {
         // Create TextAbsorber object to find all the phrases matching the regular expression